 - ENG 103 College Composition I. A writing course to teach the student to develop, organize, and revise both personal and expository essays and a brief library paper.
 Elective credit only.
 Highly recommended for students with ACT levels of 11-15 in English.
 Required for those with ten or below in English on ACT.
 Fall, Winter. - ENG 113 College Composition II.
 Extensive work in writing and revising expository papers and documented reports.
 Students read and analyze selected essays and articles.
 Required for graduation.
+Prerequisite: RED 113 if required by ACT score and testing.
 Fall, Winter. - ENG 123 College Composition III.
 Emphasizes the writing of critical essays and research papers, while introducing imagination literature.
 Required for graduation.
-Prerequisites: ENG 113 and any reading course required by ACT score and testing.
-Fall, Winter, Spring. - ENC 213 English Literature I. English literature from Beowulf through Johnson.
+Prerequisites: ENG 113 and RED 122 if required by ACT score and testing.
+Fall, Winter. - ENG 213 English Literature I. English literature from Beowulf through Johnson.
 Not generally open to freshmen.
 Prerequisite: ENG 123 or permission of instructor.
-Fall. - ENG 223 English Literature II.
-English literature from Blake to the present.
+Fall 1984. - ENG 223 English Literature II.
+A survey of English literature from Blake to the present.
 Not generally open to freshmen.
 Prerequisite: ENG 123 or permission of instructor.
-Winter. - ENG 233 American Literature.
+Winter 1985. - ENG 233 American Literature.
 A survey of works of major authors.
-Prerequisite: ENG 123 or permission of instructor.
-Winter. - ENG 243 World Literature.
+Prerequiste: ENG 123 or permission of instructor.
+Fall, Winter. - ENG 243 World Literature.
 A survey of selected major world literary masterpieces.
 Prerequisite: ENG 123 or permission of instructor.
+Winter. - ENG 353 American Novel.
+A study of the continuity of the American novel: emphasis upon structure, theme, and style in such novelists as Cooper, Hawthorne, Melville, James, Twain, Crane, Hemingway, and Faulkner.
 Fall.